UBGAN: Enhancing Coded Speech with Blind and Guided Bandwidth Extension

 \section{Results and Discussion}

 In Table~\ref{tab:obj_score}, we present the objective scores obtained for various codecs with our proposed and baseline \ac{BWE} methods.
 Both objective measures are reference-based, thus for uniformity, for each measure, the FB signals are used as reference irrespective of the bandwidth of the signals under test.
 The 2f-Model as well as the VISQOL scores show the quality improvement obtained through BWE over \ac{WB} speech.
 For blind- and guided-UBGAN, both metrics show the superiority of the guided model which is able to reconstruct higher frequencies better.
 Despite higher bandwidth, the AP-BWE method scores lower than both of our proposed methods.
-Upon closer inspection, we found that the baseline method AP-BWE that was trained on clean speech injects the coding artefacts from the lower bands to higher bands, which degrades the quality of the resulting FB signal.
+Upon closer inspection, we found that the baseline method AP-BWE that was trained on clean speech injects the coding artefacts from the lower bands to higher bands, which degrades the quality of the resulting \ac{FB} signal.